aviwidgerson8/aviwidgerson8.github.io/posts/Web Data/Notes/Learning Notes/Current Affairs/Opinion/Hindu & IE/primary-march-2021-opinion-notes/index.md

 - [ ] What is the issue of Teesta river, which remains unresolved ?
 - [ ] What is significance of Chilahati-Halbidari railway link ?
 - [ ] #value : The right to know has long been enshrined as a part of right to freedom of expression
+- [ ] What is Catch the Rain Campaigin ?
+- [ ] #statistics : India recieves per annum 3880 BCM but utilises only 699 BCM - 18%, rest is lost in evaporation& other factors
+- [ ] What is NITI's Composite Water Management Index ?
+What does it say ?
+- [ ] #statistics : As per NITI's Composite Water Management Index, approx. 75% do not have access to drinking water in their premises & India ranks 120/122 countries in terms of water quality
+- [ ] #statistics : 78% of fresh water is consumed by Agri. in India
+- [ ] #statistics : Only half of India's gross cropped area is irrigated, Ground water contributes - 64%, canals  - 23%, tanks - 2% & other resources - 11%
+- [ ] #value : Rice & Sugarcane alone consume 60% of India's irrigation water
+- [ ] What is fertigation ?
+- [ ] What is Direct Seeded Rice ?
+System of Rice Intensification ?
+- [ ] What is Family Drip System ?
+- [ ] What is Pani Bachao, Paisa Kamao by World Bank + J-PAL in Punjab ?
+- [ ] What are some major rivers which India & Bangladesh share ?
+What are their longstanding issues ?
+- [ ] What are the road connectivity projects b/w India & Myanmar, Thailand ?
+- [ ] #value : A recent World Bank study has projected exponential growth in trade with consequent effect on GDP if there is a free trade & liberal movement b/w Ind-Bangladesh
+- [ ] #significant-personalities : Chandrakanth Basu ?
+Bhai Parmanand ? #literature : Anand Math ?
+- [ ] #dictionary : apostasy ?
 - [ ]